 Proposal: use “Element” instead of “Object” + definition of element: With elements, we mean physical objects as well as human body parts (like an arm), actions, or emotions (like the stress by facial recognition).
 We distinguish between physical elements (objects or human body parts) and abstract elements (like emotions or actions).
 Physical elements may have a location in the space.
 We removed the occurrences of location when referring to general elements, which may include abstract ones.
 This applies to both previous subabilities.

 Status: DONE

-Scene perception

-In many applications systems will need to be able to interpret the context of a wider scene, identifying static elements in the scene such as walls doors ceilings floor etc. as well as the delineation of objects.
-This scene interpretation is not related to the recognition of specific objects but to the wider identification of spaces and objects within a working environment.